Snow cover

 Snow cover extent

-Snow cover extent is the area of land with snow on the ground.
-Snow cover extent is closely linked to air temperature, which means it changes significantly according to the seasonal cycle and also varies from year-to-year.
-Spring snow cover trends are of particular interest because of the wide range of impacts (for example, hydrology, ecosystems and wildfire risk) and because decreases in snow cover result in a positive albedo feedback in the climate system that is especially strong during this season.
+Snow cover extent is the area of land covered by snow.
+Snow cover extent is closely linked to air temperature.
+As a result, it follows a regular seasonal cycle but also varies from year to year.
+These year-to-year variations can be tracked by looking at snow cover at the same time each year over many years in a row.
+The influence of climate change can be seen over this period as a long-term decrease in snow cover extent, shown by an overall downward trend.
+Spring snow cover trends are of particular interest because changes in the timing of snow melt have a wide range of impacts (for example, hydrology, ecosystems and wildfire risk) and because decreases in snow cover result in a positive albedo feedback in the climate system.

 Key results